alkhe/fstack/README.md

 fstack
 ======

-A lightweight driver stack to easily manage and maintain a filesystem.
+A lightweight and efficient driver stack to easily manage and maintain a filesystem.

+## fstack#checkFile

+## fstack#checkDir